-While entering Conciergerie, you will find yourself in the Salon des gens d’armes, also known as the Hall of Soldiers.
+While entering the Conciergerie, you will find yourself in the Salon des gens d’armes, also known as the Hall of Soldiers.

-This UNESCO site is the oldest medieval Hall in Europe and has four massive aisled rooms and a large fireplace.
+This UNESCO site is the oldest medieval hall in Europe and has four massive aisled rooms and a large fireplace.

 The rooms were the dining hall for about 2000 staff members.
 Royal banquets and judicial proceedings also took place in these rooms.

-Next, you can venture into the Guard’s room, built around the same time as the Hall of Soldiers.
+Next, you can venture into the guard’s room, built around the same time as the Hall of Soldiers.

-While visiting the Guard’s room, you will also spot the keepers’ office, the kitchen, and the toilets.
+While visiting the guard’s room, you will also spot the keepers’ office, the kitchen, and the toilets.

 The kitchen had about four large fireplaces on each corner to cook food for about 3000 people.